Part 1: Introduction

 - Submit the form together with your receipts to ELCIC Group Services.

-i. eligible disbursements include: tuition, course registration fees, relevant reading material, travel (mileage if traveling by personal vehicle, rate as per CRA guidelines limited to the cost of available economy airfare), meals and accommodations
+i. eligible disbursements include: tuition, course registration fees, relevant reading material, travel, meals and accommodations

 The time required to undertake an educational event should be provided with pay on a reasonable basis.
 The following serves as guidance:

 When a member retires or otherwise terminates service in the ELCIC, the member portion in the account will be refunded to the member.
-The employer/congregation portion will be transferred to the long-term study fund.
-The full account balance may be used for the purposes of retraining if this is completed within two months of termination.
+The employer portion will be transferred to the Advance-Study Fund.

-In the event of a member’s death, the member portion in the account will be paid out to the designated beneficiary.
-The employer/congregation portion will be transferred to the long-term fund.
+In the event of a member’s death, the member portion in the account will be paid out to the member’s estate.
+The employer portion will be transferred to the Advance-Study Fund.

 Continuing Education Plan (CEP) is a resource of funds for plan members to enhance their employment skills.
 This is the overriding criteria, which allows these funds to be used on a tax free basis to the member.
 When a plan member leaves employment with the ELCIC, one of following will occur depending on the circumstance.